 • You will be included in target setting and discussing the progress of your child.

-• If your child needs extra specialist support he/she will benefit from set interventions with expected outcomes which will be reviewed termly or more regularly as agreed and their progress will be reviewed continually.
+• If your child needs extra specialist support he/she will benefit from set interventions with expected outcomes which will be reviewed termly or more regularly if agreed and their progress will be reviewed continually.

 In line with other MOD schools we are in the process of moving to the use of Individual Learning Plans (ILP) for pupils with SEND.
 This allows us to plan the best possible programme of support, together with the parents and child.
 The SENDCo and/or class teacher will meet with parents to discuss barriers to learning and the best strategies to overcome those barriers.
 We will then agree targets, which are also recorded on the ILP, to enable us to see how the pupil is progressing and how successful the strategies have been.
 This process follows a cycle of ‘assess, plan, do and review.’